 Tinnitus (ringing in the ears) is when you hear a sound that has no external source.
 The most common sounds heard by those experiencing tinnitus are described as ringing, humming, buzzing, screeching, or cricket-like.
-It varies from person to person, can be constant or intermittent, can be heard in one or both ears, or even in the head.
-Tinnitus is usually caused by noise-induced hearing loss and can originate in the middle ear (behind the eardrum) or in the inner ear (cochlea).
-Other causes of tinnitus include:
+It varies from person to person, can be constant or intermittent, and can be heard in one or both ears, or even in the head.

 - Sudden exposure to a loud sound resulting in acoustic trauma

 - Temporomandibular joint disorder (TMJ)

 - Ototoxic drugs that have been known to damage the eardrum

 It’s important to note that tinnitus is usually a symptom, not a disease, so the first step in reducing tinnitus is finding out what the underlying cause is and going from there.